 Once a week, I poke at the scoby to make sure that it isn’t stuck to the sides of the jar and to push out any air bubbles that may be under the scoby.
 I know that the scoby isn’t stuck if it will rotate (radially) in the jar.
 Air bubbles can push the scoby out of the kombucha, and can make the scoby stick to the sides where they get dry.
 All of this increases the potential evaporation, so you lose more to the air.
 Since I have a jar to bottle every week, I poke and prod with the straw that I’ll eventually use to taste the kombucha that’s been fermenting for two weeks.
 Sometimes the fermentation can be quicker or slower, so I always taste at two weeks and each subsequent week.
 I’ve read that it’s a good idea to gently press down on the scoby every few days, just enough to wet the surface of the scoby (to inhibit mold) and to press out any air bubbles.
 I’ve done this sporadically, but haven’t decided if I like the practice.

 How can you tell when the kombucha is done?
 Ultimately, by tasting it.
 Feel free to smell it, but don’t make any decisions based on scent.
 When the flavor is somewhere between “tastes good enough” and “tastes a little too strong”, it’s probably done.
 Your first taste should be by dipping a straw into the jar, filling it, and dropping the straw-full onto your tongue.
 Use the straw to gently push aside the scoby enough to fit the straw down the inside edge of the jar.
-If it seems to taste good, carefully pour off a little (2-4 oz) so that you have enough to see how it tastes for as a real drink.
-If it still tastes good, bottle your kombucha and throw it into the refrigerator.
+If it seems to taste good, carefully pour off a little (2-4 oz) so that you have enough to see how it tastes as a real drink.
+If it still tastes good, bottle your kombucha and put it into the refrigerator.

 The flavor will change when it’s refrigerated.
 In my experience, the flavor simplifies.
 Usually, it’s just a matter of some flavor nuances disappearing, but occasionally the disappearances of some flavors mean that other flavors will become more noticeable.
 You’ll have to learn how it changes to your palate, adjust however you see fit, and perhaps adjust your next batch to ferment longer, with less sugar, etc. I actually prefer my kombucha warm over cold just because the flavor is richer.
 The difficulty lies in the fact that warm kombucha continues to ferment.
 Since I don’t want pressure to build in my bottles (risking explosion), and I don’t want to pasteurize the drink to halt the process, I refrigerate it.
 Continuous brewing should also help with this.